advancedAgritek-BB/coinTrader2.0/README.md

 ```bash
 pytest -q
 ```

+## Troubleshooting

+High `max_concurrent_ohlcv` values combined with short `ohlcv_timeout` settings can overload the exchange and lead to failed candle fetches.
+Increase `ohlcv_timeout` to give each request more time and lower `max_concurrent_ohlcv` if errors continue.

 This project is provided for educational purposes only.
 Use it at your own risk, and remember that nothing here constitutes financial advice.